andreaskring/fastapi-keycloak-angular/README.md

 1. Open a browser and navigate to `https://proxy/something-cool`.
 The browser will throw some warnings due to the self-signed certificate, but you can safely accept these.

+## Disclaimer

+This app is not production ready in its current state (e.g. certificate verification has been disabled in the Python backend).